ZhuoyanTao/SetUpChatGPTAPI/README.md

    ```shell
    python3 test_openai.py
    ```
-  **if you encounter this error message:
+  **If you encounter this error message:**
   ```shell
   openai.error.RateLimitError: You exceeded your current quota, please check your plan and billing details.
   ```
-  **it means you either did not register for an API plan (this is separate from chatGPT plan), or you have exceeded the quota for number of tokens for this month.**
+  **It means you either did not register for an API plan (this is separate from chatGPT plan), or you have exceeded the quota for number of tokens for this month.**

   **6. Setting up a VPN**